Top 10 Football Betting Sites of October

 If we think the chance of an event happening is greater than the probability implied by the odds, then we have a good value bet.

 The best bookie is generally the one offering you the best price on the specific bet that you want to make; however, it is useful to have a few favourites to save time, and you will probably find some of the larger and more reputable bookmakers will reward you for your loyalty with extra offers and bonuses.

+Bonuses.
 When we are looking at which bookmaker to use, the first thing that tends to stand out is the bonuses being offered when signing up.
 Most bookmakers will offer some sort of bonus when joining, so it is well worth having a look at what each has to offer before picking the best football bookmaker for you.

+Offers.
 While an excellent signup bonus can tempt us in, it is the special offers available every day that keep us betting with a bookmaker.
 Each bookmaker has something different to offer, ranging from bonuses on our accas to weekly free bets or price boosts.
 It’s well worth having a look to see what each football betting site has to offer before picking your bookies and placing your bets.

+Live/In-play Betting.
 While betting was traditionally done before a match started, the advent of online betting has allowed us to bet on live action with constantly changing and evolving odds.
 Different bookmakers will offer different levels of in-play coverage, while others will also offer the opportunity to watch the action as it happens through their live streaming services.
 If betting in-play and following the action live is of interest to you, take the time to have a look through at which bookies offer the best in-play coverage.